 I’m Sammi.
 My many hats include: actor, yoga instructor, bartender, writer, New Yorker, vegetarian, feminist, and dog mom to a lovable mutt named Sherry.
 Bars I've worked at include The Roof, The Standard Hotel and Bathtub Gin.
 I'm based in Brooklyn NY.

 The idea for this blog was inspired by a conversation I had with a friend back in 2015.
 After I started bartending, I became increasingly more comfortable with going to bars by myself.
 My friend said she wished she could too; that she longed to just go to a bar alone and read a book.
 When I asked why she wasn’t doing it, she said she felt uneasy sitting at a bar by herself.
 She was afraid of the stigma, or that men would try to pick her up.
 She said that women don’t have as much freedom as men do to spend quality time with themselves, especially in a social environment like a bar.
 I agreed with her all her qualms - women SHOULD feel more comfortable being by themselves, and sadly there is still a stigma.
 And often, men don’t understand that when a woman is by herself, she might just want to be by herself.
 As being behind the bar became my stomping ground, the other side became less scary.
 I'd shoot the shit with the bartender, read or check my emails, even just sit and clear my head while clouding it with liquor.
 And I believe that more women should feel free to go to a bar alone if they want to.
 We shouldn't be weighed down by worries or fears.
 There’ve got to be bars out there where we can feel safe drinking alone.
-So maybe we just don’t know where to go.
+Maybe we just need to find them.

 Thus, A Girl’s Guide to Drinking Alone® was born.
 I'm on a mission to find the safe spaces for women to get a drink by themselves.
 It’s a combination of my love for cocktailing, writing and feminism.